2025 Southport shooting: Accused

 The Southport Police Department arrested and charged 40-year-old Nigel Max Edge of Oak Island, after custody was passed to them by the Oak Island Police Department.
 Edge was imprisoned at Brunswick County Detention Center following his arrest.

 Southport police chief Todd Coring described the attack as "highly premeditated" and said that the suspect acted alone.
 According to court records, Edge changed his name from Sean William Debevoise in 2023.
-Debevoise was born on October 23, 1984 in Suffern, New York, raised in nearby New City, New York, and graduated from Clarkstown High School North in 2003.
+Edge was born on October 23, 1984, in Suffern, New York, raised in nearby New City, New York, and graduated from Clarkstown High School North in 2003.
 Coring reported that Edge was a "self-described" combat veteran who served in the Marines from September 2003 to June 2009 and suffered from post-traumatic stress disorder.
 Edge obtained multiple awards during his service, including a Purple Heart, Marine Corps Good Conduct Medal, Combat Action Ribbon for Iraq and an Iraq Campaign Medal with two bronze stars.

 In 2009, Edge filed for divorce from his wife.
 Ten years before the shooting, Edge confronted his former wife and accused her of hiring his platoon to kill him and claimed that they had shot him and then buried him and urinated on him.
 Edge also asked her if she remembered them being "sex trafficked" while they were in high school together and told her that his parents were not his real parents and instead that they had kidnapped him.
 In 2012, Edge escorted country music singer Kellie Pickler to the CMT Music Awards with his service dog Rusty while dressed in a Marine uniform.
 In February 2025, Edge filed a lawsuit against Pickler, in which he alleged she had poisoned his drink in an attempt to kill him, but he only survived because he didn't drink it.